$0 International Adoption Navigation Guide — Quick-Start Checklist

 Step 7: Evaluate and Accept the Referral

 When the sending country matches your family with a child, you receive an Article 16 report: a formal document with the child's social, medical, and developmental history.
-You typically have 10–14 days to accept or decline.
+The time to accept or decline is set by the country or agency; follow the notice you receive.

 Before accepting: consult an international adoption pediatrician.
 These are physicians who specialize in evaluating referral files for internationally adopted children.
 They can interpret medical records, identify common conditions associated with institutional care, assess developmental information, and flag what is absent from the record (which is often as informative as what is present).
 University of Minnesota, Cincinnati Children's, and Boston Children's Hospital all have established international adoption medicine programs.